sdiehl/wiwinwlh/tutorial.md

 Hackage
 -------

-Hackage is the canonical source open source Haskell packages.
+Hackage is the canonical source of open source Haskell packages.
 Being a transitional language, Hackage is many things to many people but there seems to be two dominant philosophies: